 801 E Benjamin Avenue | Norfolk | NE 68701 | Ph (402) 371-2020

-You cannot already hold a secondary education degree, and not be registered for any other educational program.
+You cannot already have a secondary education degree and not be registered for any other educational program.
 The passing score on each GED module (or subtest) is 145 on a 100-200 scale.
-Testing takes place at a level that compares that of high school grads.
+Testing takes place at a level that compares to that of high school grads.